kubernetes/kubernetes/docs/devel/kubemark-guide.md

 - monitoring test execution and debugging problems
 - turning down Kubemark cluster

-Included in descrptions there will be comments helpful for anyone who’ll want to port Kubemark to different providers.
+Included in descriptions there will be comments helpful for anyone who’ll want to port Kubemark to different providers.

 ### Starting a Kubemark cluster